Photographic lighting: Three light setup

 The three light setup is a common method used in photography.
-This method uses three separate positions that help the photographer illuminate the subject.
-It is formed by the key or main light, the fill light, and the backlight.
+This method uses three separate lighting positions to give the photographer a great deal of control in illuminating the subject.
+It is formed by a main light known as the "key", the fill light, and the backlight.

 Reflected light

-This is when a flash is directed upwards or sidewards.
-The light is reflected from the wall or the ceiling and gives more nuances to the subject.
+This is when a flash is directed upwards or sideways.
+The light is reflected from a wall, the ceiling, or a reflector, and gives more nuances to the subject.
 The main advantage is that the subject does not face the light source.